quat1024/hoppers/README.md

 # Build instructions

-`./gradlew build` should work, then grab the jar out of `/build/libs`.
+You can build the mod with `./gradlew build` and retrieve the result from `./build/libs`.

+I am putting out Gradle-related fires.
+If you are having compilation issues, delete `.gradle` then try again [on the `old` branch](https://github.com/quat1024/hoppers/tree/old).

 # Thanks